F5Networks/f5-azure-arm-templates/supported/standalone/3nic/existing-stack/bigiq/README.md

 ```bash
 ## Example Command: ./deploy_via_bash.sh --adminUsername azureuser --authenticationType password --adminPasswordOrKey <value> --dnsLabel <value> --instanceName f5vm01 --numberOfExternalIps 1 --instanceType Standard_DS3_v2 --imageName AllTwoBootLocations --bigIqAddress <value> --bigIqUsername <value> --bigIqPassword <value> --bigIqLicensePoolName <value> --bigIqLicenseSkuKeyword1 OPTIONAL --bigIqLicenseUnitOfMeasure OPTIONAL --bigIpVersion 14.1.003000 --bigIpModules ltm:nominal --vnetName <value> --vnetResourceGroupName <value> --mgmtSubnetName <value> --mgmtIpAddress <value> --externalSubnetName <value> --externalIpAddressRangeStart <value> --internalSubnetName <value> --internalIpAddress <value> --avSetChoice CREATE_NEW --zoneChoice 1 --provisionPublicIP Yes --declarationUrl NOT_SPECIFIED --ntpServer 0.pool.ntp.org --timeZone UTC --customImage OPTIONAL --allowUsageAnalytics Yes --resourceGroupName <value> --azureLoginUser <value> --azureLoginPassword <value>
 ```

-## Post-Deployment Configuration Steps

-When performing an in-place upgrade of BIG-IP software v13.1.1 or later, you must complete the following steps to ensure that all the components required for failover are copied to the volume where the new version of BIG-IP is installed.
-To ensure traffic processing is not interrupted, F5 highly recommends upgrading the standby device, verifying failover functionality, and then upgrading the previously active device.

-From the volume to be upgraded on the standby device, you must edit **cs.dat** to allow inclusion of all files in **/config/cloud** in UCS backup.

-1. Remount the /usr directory as writable:
-  ``mount -o remount,rw /usr``

-2. Back up the cs.dat file:
- ``cp /usr/libdata/configsync/cs.dat /usr/libdata/configsync/cs.dat.bak``

-3. Edit the cs.dat file:
-``vi /usr/libdata/configsync/cs.dat``

-4. In cs.dat, find the entry similar to the one below (the number between save and ignore may differ):
-**save.10100.ignore = (/config/cloud/*)**

-5. Change **ignore** to **file** in the save key, and remove the parentheses from the value:
-``save.10100.file = /config/cloud/*``

-6. Save the cs.dat file and exit the editor.

-7. Remount the **/usr** directory as read-only:
-``mount -o remount,ro /usr``

-8. Create a [UCS archive](https://support.f5.com/csp/article/K13132) in the BIG-IP UI (accept defaults):
-**System > Archives > Create > myUCS**

-9. Download myUCS.ucs locally.

-10. Install new ISO and reboot into upgraded volume.

-11. Boot into the newly upgraded volume.

-12. After verifying failover functionality, repeat steps 1-11 on the now-standby BIG-IP device.

-13. Following the upgrade, all the necessary files should be present and failover should work normally.
-To manually restore the UCS archive you created previously, use the following steps:
-    - From the upgraded volume, upload UCS file: **System > Archives > Upload > myUCS.uss**
-    - Restore the previously created UCS archive: **System > Archives > myUCS.ucs > Restore**

 ## Configuration Example